 Saute for 5 minutes or until onions are translucent.
 Watch for burning garlic!
 Press Cancel.

-Cubed potatoes with seasonings and broth in pressure cooker pot.
+Cubed potatoes with seasonings and broth in Instant Pot.

 Stir in potatoes, broth, salt, and pepper and close the lid.
 Turn the pressure valve to Sealing.
 Pressure cook on high for 5 minutes.